 - Ad Manager provides customizable reports showing ad performance and projected revenue.

 How to create a Google Ads Manager account

 It only takes a few minutes to create a Google Ads Manager account.
 Here is a step-by-step guide to setting up one:

 - Click on the “Create a manager account” button.

-- Select a billing currency.
-Please note that each linked account will be billed in its currency.
+- Each connected account will be billed in its own currency.

-- Click the “Submit” button to get started with your new account.
+- Click the “Submit” button to initiate your new account setup.